jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 accounting for almost half of the incidents recorded.
 And even though this type of attack rarely leads to a reportable data breach, it can still do significant damage to the victim.

 The devil you know

 Moving to breaches, the System Intrusion pattern remained at the top of our pyramid, while Basic Web Application Attacks and Social Engineering switched places.
 So, the same players remain on the field, they are simply playing different positions.

-NAICS
-54
-Patterns in years5\-year
-difference
-3\-year
-difference
-Difference
-with peers
-Basic Web
-Application Attacks
-No change
-No change
-No change
-Social Engineering
-Less
-Less
-No change
-System Intrusion
-Greater
-Greater
-No change
-70
+2022 DBIR Industries

+69

+Figure 99\.
+Patterns over time in Professional, Scientific and Technical Services breaches

 The perpetrators of these top three attack patterns tend to be External.
-The Internal actor breaches were down this year by comparison to last years report.
+The Internal actor breaches were down this year by comparison to last year’s report.
 Surprisingly we saw a small uptick in the multiple actor breaches in this sector this year.
 These are when